 Havana Classic Car Tour, Cuba; How To Organise It!

 There are 2 ways you can experience Cuba.
-One is in an all-inclusive holiday resort, this blends Cuba in with all the other resorts dotted around the Caribbean.
+One is in an all-inclusive American-style holiday resort.
+This blends Cuba in with all the other resorts dotted around the Caribbean.
 Beautiful beaches, Western standards of service, and luxury.
 Great.
-But you sacrifice the flavour of Cuba that way.
+But you sacrifice the flavor of Cuba that way.

 Havana Classic Car Tour; How it works